Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 "Architecture is the art of managing constraints.
 The goal isn't to eliminate all constraints — that's impossible — but to choose the constraints that best align with your business needs."

-Whether you choose microservices, monoliths, or something in between, success comes from:
+Whether you choose microservices, monoliths, or something in between, success typically comes from a few key practices:

-The right architecture enables your team to deliver value to customers efficiently and sustainably.
+5. Stay focused on outcomes.
+The right architecture is the one that enables your team to deliver value to customers efficiently and sustainably.
 Everything else is secondary.

 Series Conclusion